 Mobile blackjack on smartphones & tablets

-Playing games on your mobile device had become an incredibly popular way for Australians to gamble on the go.
+Playing games on your mobile device is a popular way for people to gamble on the go.
 Software companies have seized the moment and have pumped millions of dollars into the development of real money blackjack games for mobile iGaming.

-The latest in mobile play has been the emergence of live dealer with various software companies seeing the growing opportunities on offer in this space.
-While the streaming can lag on a 3G connection, the newer Android and iOS devices (that we use) 4G connections are sufficient to enjoy live dealer blackjack (roulette and baccarat) from your smartphone or tablet.
+The latest in mobile blackjack play has been the emergence of live dealer with various software companies seeing the growing opportunities on offer in this space.
+While the streaming can lag on a 4G connection, the newer Android and iOS devices (that we use) 4G connections are sufficient to enjoy live dealer blackjack (roulette and baccarat) from your smartphone or tablet.

 Live Dealer blackjack games